 Have I answered my reader’s questions?

-In addition, it’s a good idea to make sure that you addressed all the FAQ questions for this topic which you identified in your research.
+It’s also a good idea to make sure you addressed all the FAQ questions you found for this topic in your research.

 Are there sections that should be moved?